Shlucus/FlipperZero-GooglePortal/README.md

 > [!CAUTION]
-> This is intended for <ins>**educational purposes**</ins> only!!
+> This is intended for <ins>**educational purposes**</ins> only!
 Phishing is highly illegal and I do not condone any unethical and/or harmful usage of this resource.
 Please experiment only on personal equipment and in a controlled environment.
 You have been warned.
 >
 > In addition, this project is <ins>**not affiliated with or endorsed by Google**</ins> in any way.